rixbeck/reptor/Readme.md

 1.  **Expression Language in Cells**: Users can embed expressions directly into Excel cells.
 These expressions, based on Symfony's robust framework, can manipulate and present data dynamically, adding significant functionality to your reports.

 2.  **Variable and Object Integration**: A variety of user-defined or predefined objects and variables can be used within these expressions.
-These can be defined directly in the Excel document's custom properties or via an initializing boot script.
+These can be defined directly in the Excel document's custom properties or via an initializing boot script or in any pre-processing phase of the report generation.

 3.  **Adaptors and Data Sources**: Reptor supports various data sources through its adaptable interface, including PDO, Socket, Array, and more, as seen in the `Reptor/Adaptor/Datasource` namespace.
 This flexibility allows for the integration of diverse data sets.